wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.IV.3

 <p class=fip>
-3.&emsp;Only the mind can create because spirit has already been created, and the body is a learning device for the mind.
+3. Only the mind can create because spirit has already been created, and the body is a learning device for the mind.
 ²Learning devices are not lessons in themselves.
 3Their purpose is merely to facilitate learning.
 ⁴The worst a faulty use of a learning device can do is to fail to facilitate learning.